zipCoder933/Xbuilders-Legacy/README.md

 * Animals, and Vehicles
   * Horses, Mules, Cats, Foxes, Rabbit, Fish, Sea Turtle
-* We have minecarts and a track system
+  * Multicolored minecarts and a track system
+  * Boats
 * Create banners to hang up in your world
-* Fences, stairs, slabs and even carpet can be used
+* Block types, such as Fences, stairs, slabs, doors, trapdoors, wires (no redstone support), Panes, and other decorative blocks.
 * Block tools, allowing for faster block building
   * Block boundary
+    * Plane creation
   * Block repaint
   * Copy/Paste
   * Sphere creation/deletion
 * Custom vehicles can be build, in a driving, underwater or flying configuration configuration
-  * Build a helecopter with the helecopter blade
-  * Make a fast flying jet
-  * Build a boat or underwater submarine
-  * Make an off roader or sports car
+  * Build a helecopter with the helecopter blade, Make a fast flying jet, Build a boat or underwater submarine or Make an off roader or sports car

 ## Contributing
-All contributions welcome!
-If you want to contribute to XBuilders, I would appreciate the most help with a version of the game that is better suited for preformance, using LWJGL instead of Processing: https://github.com/zipCoder933/Xbuilders
+If you want to contribute to XBuilders, I have moved development to XBuilders (LWJGL) version: https://github.com/zipCoder933/Xbuilders

 ### Setting up